RicardoMBorges/RI_Compass/README.md

 # 28. Suggested Results wording

-> GC--MS features were evaluated using complementary retention and EI
+> GC-MS features were evaluated using complementary retention and EI
 > spectral evidence.
 Experimental retention indices were used to assess
 > chromatographic consistency with reference candidates, while EI
 > library matching provided spectrum-level similarity.
 The hierarchical